mattthughes/souls-like-gallery-app/README.md

 #### Home Page

 This page upon loading will explain to the user how to create an account how to create a post, and a bit of a background around what the application is designed for, the user is then able to click either the Sign in or sign up button depending if they have an account already.
+The navigation bar component was reused to have the same navigation bar on all pages.

 ##### Mobile Home view